-Natalie Arbaugh is a Principal in the Dallas office of Fish & Richardson and the firm's leader of the EMPOWER Women's Initiative.
-Ms. Arbaugh handles commercial and business cases for both plaintiffs and defendants in state and federal courts throughout the country.
-She has extensive experience in pretrial and trial proceedings, including complex multi-party actions, as well as in appeals and arbitrations.
-Ms. Arbaugh’s substantial trial experience includes having tried dozens of cases, over 20 of which were either as lead counsel or second chair.
+Natalie Arbaugh is a Principal in the Dallas office of Fish & Richardson and the firm’s leader of the EMPOWER Women’s Initiative.
+Ms. Arbaugh is a trial lawyer with a broad commercial and intellectual property practice.
+She leads and tries commercial and business cases for both plaintiffs and defendants in a variety of industries in state and federal courts throughout the country, with an emphasis on business torts, qui tam/whistleblower litigation, trade-secret theft, trademark/anti-counterfeiting litigation and employment litigation.

 Following law school, Ms. Arbaugh served as a law clerk to the Honorable Deborah Hankinson of the Texas Supreme Court.
-As an associate at Fish & Richardson, Ms. Arbaugh served as a “Lawyer on Loan” to the Dallas County District Attorney’s office, where she achieved approximately a 75% conviction rate.
+As an associate at Fish and Richardson, Ms. Arbaugh served as a “Lawyer on Loan” to the Dallas County District Attorney’s office where she prosecuted a variety of misdemeanor cases.

 Leads the firm's EMPOWER Women's Initiative.
 EMPOWER was formalized in 2009 to provide expanded professional and business development opportunities, mentoring, training, and support to our female legal staff.
 This initiative also includes a working mothers' forum.
 EMPOWER--stands for Enrichment, Mentorship, Partnering, Opportunities, Wisdom, Excellence, and Responsibility.